sdc-china/IDA-doc/_posts/2018-05-02-pipeline-create-a-pipeline-for-continuous-deployment.md

     ![][pipeline_build]

-2. Update pipeline form according to the table showed in creating session.
+2. Update pipeline form according to the table shown in creation session.

 ### Delete a pipeline